DocKDE/website/content/posts/introduction/index.md

 categories: ["Basic"]
 ---

+### Hello world

+Dear reader,
+I finally made it!
+Although I have no experience with web development whatsoever here is my personal website.
+I'm quite excited about this and it's going to be interesting to see where it takes me.
+Of course I'd like to take all the credit but the truth is that there are software and services out there that make this kind of endeavour relatively easy and painless.
+With that said, a big shout-out to [Hugo](https://gohugo.io) and the creator of this particular theme, [Toha](https://github.com/hugo-toha/toha)!
+Enjoy!

 ### What this is

 This blog and all the posts in it first and foremost reflect my thoughts and experiences on various topics.
 Most of them will be concerned with the software I try out and use since I'm passionate about that and need a place to share it.